Banno/banno-powerons/README.md

-This is a repository for development of Banno PowerOns
+This is a repository for development and support of Banno PowerOns